ni/nimi-python/docs/nidmm/class.rst

             measurement.
 The number of measurements the DMM makes is determined by the values you specify for the **Trigger_Count** and **Sample_Count** parameters of :py:meth:`nidmm.Session.configure_multi_point`.
 You must first call :py:meth:`nidmm.Session._initiate` to initiate a measurement before calling this method.
+Values are in base units.